borkdude/blog/posts/oss-updates-dec-2023.md

 To see previous OSS updates, go [here](https://blog.michielborkent.nl/tags/oss-updates.html).

+## Happy new year!

+First all, as this is the last day of 2023, I wish you all a happy new year.
+Hopefully many goods things may happen in the Clojure ecosystem.

 ## Sponsors

-I'd like to thank all the sponsors and contributors that make this work possible!
-Without you, the below projects would not be as mature or wouldn't exist or be maintained at all.
+I'd like to thank all the sponsors and contributors that make this work possible.
+Without _you_, the below projects would not be as mature or wouldn't exist or be maintained at all.
 Open the details section for more info.

 <details>